 Well, then it’s time you try out this easy bento box.

-Personally, to really take this bento box to the next level, I think I would add a nice serving of salsa to the quinoa, along with some avocado.
-Top it all off with some Mexican seasoning or hot sauce for an extra splash of flavor!
+To really take this bento box to the next level, try adding nice serving of salsa to the quinoa, along with some avocado.
+Top it all off with some Mexican seasoning or hot sauce for an extra splash of flavor! (this hot sauce is perfect if you like medium heat, but with some tang)

 Check out this Mexican inspired bento box here.

-And, if you want to keep it environmentally friendly with a glass bento box, as shown above, I’ve got you covered.
+And, if you want to keep it environmentally friendly with a glass bento box, as shown above, this option is both freezer and oven safe for convenience.

 4. Turkey Club Roll-Ups Bento Box